Review & Rating

 The company does not, of course, limit itself to selling faucets and accessories.
 It is the North American distributor of some very high quality sinks and other ceramic wares from Europe.
 Shaws of Darwen has been manufacturing high quality ceramic sinks in the U.K. since 1897.
 Allia of Paris, France is also a well-known manufacturer of vitreous china bathwares since the late 19th century, including sinks, toilets, bidets and bath tubs.

 Rohl is unusual in the faucet business since it follows multiple business models, none of them dominant over the others.
-It is, in relatively equal parts, a and a of faucets that it sells under its own brand name, and a distributor of faucets from England.
-With the acquisition of Rohl by Fortune Brands it appears that Perrin & Rowe will be moved out from under the Rohl umbrella, and recast as its own company as part of the Fortune Brands Global Plumbing Group.
+It is, in relatively equal parts, a Specifier and a Marketeer of faucets that it sells under its own brand name, and a distributor of faucets from England.
+With the acquisition of Rohl by Fortune Brands, how long Rohl will remain the distributor of Perrin & Rowe is up in the air.
+It may be that Perrin & Rowe will be moved out from under the Rohl umbrella, and recast as its own company as part of the Fortune Brands Global Plumbing Group.

-As a Rohl created a very interesting business model which it seems to have pioneered.
+As a Marketeer Rohl adopted a very interesting business model which it seems to have pioneered.
 It enters into agreements with foreign faucet manufacturers to become the exclusive U.S. importer of the manufacturer's faucets which it rebrands and sells under the Rohl name.
 The faucets it imports are the manufacturer's off-the-shelf faucets with minor modifications needed for the U.S. market (which is usually little more than adapting the faucets to U.S..Canada rather than metric fittings).
 There are hundreds of excellent boutique faucet manufacturers in the world, and all of them are looking for a low-cost entry into the giant U.S. market.
 Rohl provides that entry with a minimal investment by the manufacturer.
-In return, Rohl gets the exclusive right to sell some very stylish, high-quality, imported faucets in the U.S..
-This same business model is used by other upscale Marketeer faucet companies, such as
+In return, Rohl gets the

 For example, the distinctive Wave Collection of very contemporary faucets and bathwares is a Cisal Rubinetteria S.p.A.. standard faucet.
 It was designed by Nevio Tellatin a Cisal designer and appears in Cisal's current general catalog.
 Anyone can order as many as they want from Cisal and sell them anywhere they like, under any name they choose, except in North America, which is Rohl's exclusive territory.